KRMisha/Hivexplore/argos/README.md

     make run
     ```

     The simulation will start.
 ARGoS will not show a window until the server is running and has connected to it.
-Once it does, the simulator window will appear.
+Once it has, the simulator window will appear.

 4. When done making changes, simply close the VS Code window with the container and stop x11docker with `Ctrl+C`.